 A rhetorical question, suggesting that what is being spoken of is without fault.

 What's not to like?
-Well, many people don't like this clichéd phrase, which has become as overused as 'wake up and smell the coffee', 'think outside the box' etc.
+Well, one thing that many people don't like is this clichéd phrase.
+It has become as overused as 'wake up and smell the coffee', 'think outside the box' etc.

 It sounds like, and is, of American origin and has been in use there since at least the 1960s, possibly earlier and is in the mould of a Jewish rhetorical phrase, like 'What am I, chopped liver?' or 'Is the Pope Catholic?'.

 The earliest example of 'what's not to like?' that I've found in print is in Dorothy Kilgallen's review of the film Charade in the 'Voice of Broadway' column in the New York newspaper The Dunkirk Evening Observer, September 1963:

 It has Audrey Hepburn, Cary Grant, Paris in living color, and a beautiful score by Henry Mancini.
 So what's not to like?